"Not a sequel... not a prequel... but an equal."

 - The Eighties: Very early Eighties, most obviously in the new wave and punk stylings of the songs.

 - Evil Costume Switch: See The Little Black Dress below.

-- Evil Twin: Farley Flavors is Brad's long-lost twin.
+- Evil Twin: Turns out that Farley Flavors is Brad's long-lost twin.

 - Expy With regards to the Rocky Horror characters, we have...